 Safeguarding & Child Protection

 All staff receive appropriate training at regular intervals.
-We have excellent recruitment procedures; every member of staff has full checks as do visitors, regular volunteers, supply teachers and governors.
-We have policies and practices that focus on ensuring the health and well-being of the children, for example: risk assessments before every class trip, an annual safety check of our playground, a medicines in school policy.
+We have excellent recruitment procedures; every member of staff has full checks as do visitors, regular volunteers, supply teachers and contractors who work in school hours.
+We have policies and practices that focus on ensuring the health and well-being of the children, for example: risk assessments before every class trip, an annual safety check of our playground, a medicine in school policy.

 We have well-established ways of monitoring and responding to incidents of concern, for example: unexplained absences, difficult behaviour and significant changes in physical or emotional appearance.
 The ethos of the school is open so that staff, parents and children feel able to share concerns.
 Parents who volunteer on a regular basis (at least once a week) will be asked to undertake full DBS checks.

 How can parents help with keeping children safe?

 - Make sure all addresses and contact numbers are up to date

 - If someone different is picking your child up, please let us know

 - Be at school on time every day at 8.45 am and 3.15/20 pm

 - Notify the school about your child’s absence every day of absence – unexplained absences are a key trigger for concern